BrayanDH/CloudAppDevelopment_Capstone/README.md

    pip install -r requirements.txt
    ```

-4. Apply database migrations:
+4. Apply database migrations(only the first time):

    ```
    python manage.py migrate
    ```

-5. Create a superuser (Admin) to manage the app:
+5. Create a superuser (Admin) to manage the app(only the first time):

    ```
    python manage.py createsuperuser